Wiring decisions

 Do I need fuses on solar panels wired in parallel?

-Breaker vs fuse: which is better?
+Breaker vs fuse: which is “better”?

 It depends on the circuit and your goals.
 Breakers can act as a disconnect and reset after troubleshooting; fuses can be simple and robust.
+Use devices rated for your system’s DC voltage and expected fault current.

-What does DC-rated actually mean?
+What does “DC-rated” actually mean?

-Why does a correctly sized fuse still blow sometimes?
+Why does a correctly-sized fuse still blow sometimes?

-What’s the safest first upgrade for a DIY system?
+What’s the safest “first upgrade” for a DIY system?